Stolz/linux-cheat-sheets/sshguard.md

-# Sshguard
+# SSHguard

-Sshguard monitors log files of services running on your machine and when it detects that someone is doing something bad to a service it adds a firewall rule that blocks the IP address of who abused it.
+[SSHguard](https://www.sshguard.net/) monitors log files of services running on your machine and when it detects that someone is doing something bad to a service it adds a firewall rule that blocks the IP address of who abused it.
 After some time, it releases the blocking.

 Installation